dfex/lattice/TO-DO.md

 * ~~Test multi-field row insertion (currently committed)~~
 * ~~Re-factor/build - each run is an atomic operation to populate db - add device & read ports, create service, bind ports to a service~~
 * ~~Add a nuke database parameter (to remove duplicate crap)~~
+* ~~Define configuration templates for service creation (jinja2)~~
 * Add functions to import all relevant device information into db schema required for "Service" creation and deletion (eg: populate nodeTable, portTable etc)
+* Fix up paramter parsing if/elif/else hell with argparse lib
+* Consider moving to structs/objects rather than passing individual variables - eg: when reading from a node return a populated node object eg: node.name, node.ipAddress etc., then just pass the entire node object to addnode() for writing to db
 * Confirm order of operations eg:
     * Interface/CLI command
     * nodeAdd()